History of Persian domes: Timurid Empire

-Safavid dynasty
+Safavid Iran

 The domes of the Safavid dynasty (1501–1732) are characterized by a distinctive bulbous profile and are considered to be the last generation of Persian domes.
 They are generally thinner than earlier domes and are decorated with a variety of colored glazed tiles and complex vegetal patterns.
+A popular feature of Safavid architecture was the inclusion of symmetrical pairs of key elements, including dome chambers.
+Extensive and colorful tilework was used in this period, including floral and arabesque patterns on dome exteriors, enabled by the use of less expensive large square underglaze-painted tiles that were not dependent on firing special glazes at the optimum temperature in order to achieve the coloration.
+Small scale domes were included in palace architecture, utility structures, and caravanserais.

 The dome of the Blue Mosque in Tabriz (1465) had its interior covered with "dark-blue hexagonal tiles with stenciled gilding".
 The palace of Ālī Qāpū includes small domed rooms decorated with artificial vegetation.

 The removal of thousands of Armenian Christians to the Isfahan suburb city of New Julfa by Shah Abbas resulted in the "unusual sight of Ṣafawid-style domes topped by a cross" in that city.

 The dome of Sheikh Lotfollah Mosque in Isfahan (1603–1618), perhaps "the quintessential Persian dome chamber", blends the square room with the zone of transition and uses plain squinches like those of the earlier Seljuq period.
 On the exterior, multiple levels of glazed arabesque are blended with an unglazed brick background.
-The domes of the Shah Mosque (later renamed the Imam Mosque) and the Mādar-e Šāh madrasa have a similar exterior pattern against a background of light blue glazed tile.
+The domes of the Shah Mosque (later renamed the Imam Mosque) and the Mādar-e Šāh madrasa (1706–1714) have a similar exterior pattern against a background of light blue glazed tile.
 The bulbous dome of the Shah Mosque was built from 1611 to 1638 and is a discontinuous double-shell 33 meters wide and 52 meters high.
-The oldest example of the Safavid onion dome is over the octagonal mausoleum of Khwaja Rabi (1617–1622).
-Safavid domes were influential on those of other Islamic styles, such as the Mughal architecture of India.
+The octagonal mausoleum of Khwaja Rabi (1617–1622) uses the oldest version of the Safavid onion dome type.
+The tomb of Amin-edin Jabrail, begun in 1380, was completed around 1700.